mcantelon/express-template-override/README.md

 the template in `my_overrides` will get used by Express.

 This module hasn't been extensively tested, so use at your own risk.

+## Installation

+Install via npm with:

+    npm install express-template-override

+## Testing

+Install expresso if you haven't already:

+    npm install expresso

+Change to this project's root directory and enter:

+    expresso